valebes/ppl/README.md

 }
 ```

-The RTS of the library will call the clousure representing the Source till it returns `None`, when the Source returns `None` then a termination message will be propagated to the other stages of the pipeline.
+The run-time supports of the framework will call the clousure representing the Source till it returns `None`, when the Source returns `None` then a termination message will be propagated to the other stages of the pipeline.

 If we want to parallelize the computation we must find a part of this algorithm that can be parallelized.
 In this case the stage in the middle is a good candidate, we replicate that stage introducing a Farm.